diannedejesus/vocabulary/README.md

 ## Other

-Currently the word search is not complete.
-I need to implement a diagonal left placement and do more testing.
+I need to do more testing.

-Also if a word can't be placed it will be excluded.
+Also in word search if a word can't be placed it will be excluded.
 It will try every position and placement before excluding the word.